A container view controller that defines a stack-based scheme for navigating hierarchical content.

 - tvOS 9.0+

-The screens presented by a navigation interface typically mimic the hierarchical organization of your data.
+Use a navigation interface to mimic the organization of hierarchical data managed by your app.
 At each level of the hierarchy, you provide an appropriate screen (managed by a custom view controller) to display the content at that level.
 Figure 1 shows an example of the navigation interface presented by the Settings application in iOS Simulator.
 The first screen presents the user with the list of applications that contain preferences.
 Selecting an application reveals individual settings and groups of settings for that application.
 Selecting a group yields more settings and so on.
 For all but the root view, the navigation controller provides a back button to allow the user to move back up the hierarchy.

-A navigation controller object manages the currently displayed screens using the navigation stack, which is represented by an array of view controllers.
-The first view controller in the array is the root view controller.
-The last view controller in the array is the view controller currently being displayed.
+A navigation controller object manages its child view controllers using an ordered array, known as the navigation stack.
+The first view controller in the array is the root view controller and represents the bottom of the stack.
+The last view controller in the array is the topmost item on the stack, and represents the view controller currently being displayed.
 You add and remove view controllers from the stack using segues or using the methods of this class.
 The user can also remove the topmost view controller using the back button in the navigation bar or using a left-edge swipe gesture.

 The navigation controller manages the navigation bar at the top of the interface and an optional toolbar at the bottom of the interface.
-The navigation bar is always present and is managed by the navigation controller itself, which updates the navigation bar using the content provided by the view controllers on the navigation stack.
+The navigation bar is always present and is managed by the navigation controller itself, which updates the navigation bar using the content provided by its child view controllers.
 When the

 is property is